charleskoffler/clprolf/docs/official/clprolf_insights.md

 ---

+## V) Examples and Comparisons

-### A COMPARISON OF CLPROLF AND THE CLASSICAL OOP VISION OF DESIGN PATTERNS — EXAMPLE: THE PROXY PATTERN
+### V.1) A COMPARISON OF CLPROLF AND THE CLASSICAL OOP VISION OF DESIGN PATTERNS — EXAMPLE: THE PROXY PATTERN

 Let’s compare how the **Proxy pattern** appears in classical OOP and in Clprolf.
 This is not a criticism of design patterns or of classical languages — Clprolf is itself an OO language — but a way to see how Clprolf may provide clarity and simplicity.